Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-haydenmejia/README.md

 -
 ## Section 2: Trying 3 addresses

-Signed & Unsigned single bype intergers?
+Signed & Unsigned single bype integers?
--

 Scroll the values on the LED matrix?
-- Reading:
+ Reading:
 Can you get different Values from moving thr micro-bit around?